The state of the art in cultural heritage crowdsourcing

 We planned two activities to reach our goals:

-- holding two week-long collaborative ‘sprints’ (or writing workshops) designed to produce an authoritative book within a month
+- two week-long collaborative ‘sprints’ (or writing workshops) designed to produce an authoritative book within a month – this became online Book Sprints over March 15 – 19 and March 29 – April 2, 2021

-- holding a follow-up workshop to interrogate, refine and advance questions from this thematic area and agree upon high priority issues for future work, laying the foundations for future collaboration and providing input for the white paper
+- a follow-up workshop to interrogate, refine and advance questions from this thematic area and agree upon high priority issues for future work, laying the foundations for future collaboration and providing input for the white paper – held over two days on October 20 and 21, 2021

 These activities are designed to produce the following results: